nazim806/React-clicky-game/README.md

 with React.
 This requires to breaking up app’s UI into components, manage component state, and respond to user events.

+Click on an image to earn points, but don't click on any more than once!

 ## Available Scripts

 In the project directory, you can run: